 Nature creates incredible materials, and some of these materials have mechanical properties that are comparable to humans’ best synthetic designs.
-For example, silk fibers that are generated at ambient conditions (by either a silkworm or a spider) have tensile strengths and toughnesses that rival steel and Kevlar, accordingly; it seems crazy that a comparison can be made between silk and the material that is in bulletproof vests.
+For example, silk fibers that are generated at ambient conditions (by either a silkworm or a spider) have tensile strengths and toughnesses that rival steel and Kevlar, respectively; it seems crazy that a comparison can be made between silk and the material that is in bulletproof vests.
 As such, we can learn from silk when creating our own new materials.

 Within the silk-based materials generated by animals, individual silk proteins hierarchically assemble into robust quasi-2D fibers.
 We are interested in learning how to control the assembly of silk protein, with a particular emphasis in using silk to generate non-fibrous materials.